eieio.games

 I moved from stuffing a bunch of dicts into a list to sending two arrays of indices with true and false implied.
 This was five times shorter than my original implementation!

-And then I used linux’s tc utility to slam a hard cap on the amount of data I could send per second. tc is famously hard to use7, so I wrote my configuration script with Claude’s help.
+And then I used linux’s tc utility to slam a hard cap on the amount of data I could send per second. tc is famously hard to use, so I wrote my configuration script with Claude’s help.

-the tc script
+The tc script

 INTERFACE=eth0